 I am a Ph.D student at School of Computing and Information (SCI), University of Pittsburgh.
 My major is Information Science and Technology.
-Currently, I work in Computational Social Science Lab which is directed by Dr. Yu-Ru Lin.
-I am broadly interested in data science, network science, and computational science.
-With the escalating amount of heterogeneous data and complex networks, I explore analytical and computational ways to measure, model, predict and visualize the underlying meaningful interactions and patterns.
-If you are interested in my researches, please visit Research and Publication.
+Currently, I work in PITT Computational Social Dynamics Lab (PICSO LAB) which is directed by Dr. Yu-Ru Lin.
+I am interested in machine learning, deep learning, data science and network science.
+With the escalating amount of heterogeneous, multi-sourced and time-varying datasets, I explore intelligent and computational methods to characterize underlying patterns, identify anomalous phenomena, and to forecast future’s evolutions.
+If you are interested in my research, please visit Research and Publication.

 Before I came to Pittsburgh, I worked with Dr. Hernan Makse in Complex Networks and Soft Matter Lab at City College of New York from 2015 to 2016.
 Prior to that, I obtained my master and bachelor degrees in Mathematics and Engineering from Beihang University, China.

-- 03/28/2017 Our paper Efficient collective influence maximization in cascading processes with first-order transitions is published in Scientific Reports.
-We develop an efficient algorithm called CI-TM identifying influential spreaders to better promote information diffusion in networks.
+- 03/2017 Our paper Efficient collective influence maximization in cascading processes with first-order transitions is published in Scientific Reports.
+We develop a new algorithm called "CI-TM" (codes available at github), which can quickly spot influential spreaders to promote information diffusion in networks.

-- 10/26/2016 Our paper Collective Influence of Multiple Spreaders Evaluated by Tracing Real Information Flow in Large-Scale Social Networks is published in Scientific Reports.
+- 10/2016 Our paper Collective Influence of Multiple Spreaders Evaluated by Tracing Real Information Flow in Large-Scale Social Networks is published in Scientific Reports.
 This is my research work in Levich Institute, CCNY in during 2015 to 2016.
-Thanks to my colleagues Dr. Pei, Dr. Morone and Dr. Makse.

 - 09/2016 I launched a new homepage, the old one is here: Former Homepage.